 Mr. Sheehan received his B.A. from Swarthmore College and his J.D. from Harvard Law School.

-Ms. Snyder received her B.A. from Franklin & Marshall College and her J.D. from The George Washington University National Law Center.
+Ms. Spencer received her B.A., magna cum laude, from Sewanee and her J.D. from Vanderbilt University Law School.

 Dr. Carlos Tessi is Vice President of Compliance at Shionogi, Inc. He has over thirty years of experience in global pharma, having worked in a variety of different medical, marketing, and management roles.
 He is recognized as a proven leader in Pharma Ethical Business Practices & Compliance.